typst/typst/docs/src/guides/guide-for-latex-users.md

 ```

 [Math mode]($category/math) works differently than regular markup or code mode.
-Single characters and numbers with any amount of digits are displayed as
+Numbers and single characters are displayed as the values themselves,
-mathematical variables and values (of your equation), while multiple consecutive
+while multiple consecutive non-number characters will be interpreted as Typst
-non-number characters will be interpreted as Typst variables.
+variables.

-As you can see in the example above, Typst pre-defines a lot of useful variables
+Typst pre-defines a lot of useful variables in math mode.
+All Greek (`alpha`,
-in math mode.
-All Greek and some Hebrew letters are resolved by their name.
+`beta`, ...) and some Hebrew letters (`alef`, `bet`, ...) are resolved by their name.
-Refer to the [symbol page]($func/symbol) or use the autocomplete panel to check
+Refer to the [symbol page]($func/symbol) to check which symbols are available.
-which symbols are available.
 Alternate and related forms of symbols can often be
 selected by [appending a modifier]($type/symbol) after a period.
 For example,
 `arrow.l.squiggly` inserts a squiggly left-pointing arrow.
 If you want to insert
 multiletter text in your expression instead, enclose it in double quotes: